ujwalagour/Excel-Sales-Analytics/README.md

 ## Project Description

-Created an FMCG sales analytics solution using **Excel, Pivot Tables, Power Query, and basic DAX** to analyze customer and market performance across multiple years.
+Created an FMCG sales analytics solution using **Excel, Pivot Tables, Power Query, and DAX** to analyze customer and market performance across multiple years.

 The **Customer Performance Report** analyzes net sales performance by customer, helping stakeholders evaluate customer contribution and identify opportunities for effective discounting and customer negotiations.